 - Potassium – Absorbed from the soil or nutrient solution.

-The vegetative structures of all plants, including cannabis, are made of carbon.
-Plants use oxygen for respiration, like all biological life.
-Oxygen is necessary for plant cells to make energy available for a wide range of activities.
+First, the vegetative structures of all plants, including cannabis, are made of carbon.
+In addition, plants use oxygen for respiration, like all biological life.
+And oxygen is necessary for plant cells to make energy available for a wide range of activities.
 You can read more about the benefits of balanced plant nutrients here.

 Each nutrient is critical for cannabis and hemp plants to grow strong and healthy.
-Delivering these elements to your cannabis plants is very important to ensure increased flowering and greater trichome yields.
-And the two primary points of absorption are via the roots or the leaves.
+So delivering these elements to your cannabis plants is very important.
+These nutrients ensure increased flowering and greater trichome yields.
+And remember that the two primary points of absorption are via the roots or the leaves.

 Introducing Hydroponics: Innovating Root Fertilization

 By far, the most common form of root fertilization has been through good, old-fashioned dirt.
 This type of solid-medium fertilization is often accompanied by pests, varied fertility, and the challenges associated with remote horticulture in locations with very little soil (or none at all.)